 This corn and tomato pasta is the PERFECT farewell to summer produce - grill up some sweet corn, throw in some fresh cherry tomatoes, and top the whole thing with fresh cilantro (although it would also be tasty with basil or parsley or a mix of your favorite herbs!)

-The sauce here is light and thin (it’s LITERALLY just a bit of cream cheese with some reserved pasta water, SO SIMPLE), so if you’re used to my richer, creamier cheese sauces, this will definitely taste a little bit different.
+The sauce here is light and thin (it's LITERALLY just a bit of cream cheese with some reserved pasta water, SO SIMPLE), so if you're used to my richer, creamier cheese sauces (like our parmesan spinach gnocchi), this will definitely taste a little bit different.

 Also, if you're cooking in advance, this recipe also makes a pretty stellar next-day pasta salad.
 YAY FOR LEFTOVERS!